fossxo/fossxo-gdd/source/technical-design/security.rst

 games.
 This section lists potential security risks the game poses to users' systems and the steps taken to minimize those risks.

+..
+TODO: Data / PII security -> no storing initials or machine name in logs.

 ..  index:: supply chain attack